 When dealing with acne, it’s not enough that we’re diligent about our cleanse-treat-moisturize routine.
 Because our skin tends to erupt at the slightest trigger—hormonal fluctuations, seasonal changes and certain skin care products—knowing the ingredients we put onto our skin ensures we’re not only treating existing breakouts but preventing future ones from happening as well.

-Two ingredients that we consistently see in acne treatments and products are salicylic acid and benzoyl peroxide.
+Two ingredients that we consistently see in acne regimens are salicylic acid and benzoyl peroxide.
 That’s no accident: These two are the gold standard when it comes to keeping our pores clean and acne-causing bacteria at bay.
 But what’s the difference between the two, how do they work and which one is right for you?
 To get the lowdown on these two powerful acne fighters, we reached out to Dr. Alex Khadavi, MD FAAD, board-certified dermatologist, associate clinical professor of dermatology at the University of Southern California and creator of the three-step acne system Clearogen.

 According to Dr. Khadavi, both ingredients are effective at treating acne, the main difference lies in how they work.
 “Salicylic acid as a medication is used most commonly to help exfoliate the outer layer of the skin,” he explains.
 “When applied topically for acne, it opens clogged pores in order to neutralize bacteria while preventing pores from clogging up again.
 It also promotes shedding of epithelial skin cells, allowing room for new cell growth.”